getsentry/dotnet-assembly-alias/blog.md

 One point of interest is that the result is not a single file, the approach used by ILRepack, ILMerge, and Costura.
 The reason for this is that for the reviewed plugin scenarios, all supported a plugin being deployed to its own directory as a group of files.
 So "single file" was not a problem that needed to be solved.

+This allowed the Sentry UPM package to include 'its own version' of the shim DLLs needed in order to work in a .NET Standard 2.0 target.
+IL2CPP's linker still takes care of dropping any unused code in the final application.
+Given Sentry's commitment to support Unity's LTS version from 2019.4 onwards, we expect to rely on this solution for a few years.
+Until the lowest supported Unity version allows us to include only `Sentry.dll` without any transient dependencies.

 ## How to use

+You can use Alias to resolve conflicts in your UPM packages too.
+Like the [Sentry SDK for Unity](https://github.com/getsentry/sentry-unity), our tools are open source.
 Alias is shipped as a [dotnet CLI tool](https://docs.microsoft.com/en-us/dotnet/core/tools/).
 So the [Alias tool](https://nuget.org/packages/Alias/) needs to be installed:

 ```ps